Sustainable Building Sourcebook: Supplement to the Green Building Program

 Efficient Wood Use in Residential Construction (see

-) is listed in the Resources for Engineered Structural Products—and building material reuse under either Materials or Recycling.
+Vol. 8, No. 2) is listed in the Resources for Engineered Structural Products—and building material reuse under either Materials or Recycling.
 The sections that still shine are on water conservation, local building materials—earth construction, straw-bale, etc.—and integrated pest management/wood treatment.
 The guidelines and resources offered are still among the best available.

 In checking with local users of the